sebagodoy/stego/README.md

 # Stego, a DFT analysis tool

-A python package that helps with organizing and analzing DFT results, compting thermodynamic properties, analyzing DOS and more things to come.
+A python package that helps with organizing and analyzing DFT results, computing thermodynamic properties, analyzing DOS and more things to come.

 #### Requirements
-* Python_ 3.6 or later
+* Python 3.6 or later
-* NumPy_ (base N-dimensional array package)
+* NumPy

 #### Basic example
 Loading and adding a molecule